National Farmers' Union of England and Wales: Recent history

 In 1972, the NFU, alongside other farming employers' associations, set up the British Agriculture Bureau to represent their interests in the European Economic Community and later the European Union.

 In 2000, with the National Farmers' Union of Scotland, the Ulster Farmers' Union, and other farming and food organisations, the NFU founded the Assured Food Standards company which administers the Red Tractor food quality mark.

-In 2003 Ben Gill stood down as NFU president.
-Both deputy president Tim Bennett, and Derek Mead—a founding member of Farmers for Action (FFA) as well as a NFU Council member—stood as candidates.
-Tim Benntt successfully defeated Derek Mead.
-In late 2005, Derek Mead along with Farmers for Action chairman David Handley, established the pressure group Better NFU over what they saw as the failures of the NFU's leadership.
+In 2003, Ben Gill stood down as NFU president.
+Deputy president Tim Bennett and Derek Mead—a founding member of Farmers for Action (FFA) and an NFU Council member—stood as candidates, and Bennett was successful.
+In late 2005, Mead and Farmers for Action chairman David Handley established the pressure group Better NFU over what they saw as failures of the NFU's leadership.
 Better NFU also received support from Zac Goldsmith and Robin Page.
-Following, the pressure groups' formation David Handley announced he would challenge sitting NFU President Tim Bennett for the position.
-Handley said wished to see the NFU be more proactive and democratic, while his opponents feared he would turn the NFU into a larger version of the FFA.
-Deputy President Peter Kendall also announced his candidacy.
-Peter Kendall won ahead of both in the 2006 leadership contest.
-Handley would describe Kendall as more collaborative than prior NFU Presidents.
+Following the pressure groups' formation, Handley announced he would challenge sitting NFU president Tim Bennett for the position.
+Handley said he wished to see the NFU be more proactive and democratic, while his opponents feared he would turn the NFU into a larger version of the FFA.
+Deputy president Peter Kendall also announced his candidacy and went on to win the 2006 leadership contest.
+Handley would later describe Kendall as more collaborative than prior NFU presidents.

-As a part of the UK quango reforms by the Cameron–Clegg government, in 2013 the government prepared to abolish the Agricultural Wages Board—the body which had been responsible for regulating farm workers' wages.
+As a part of the UK quango reforms by the Cameron–Clegg government, in April 2013 the government prepared to abolish the Agricultural Wages Board—the body which had been responsible for regulating farm workers' wages.
 As pressure grew to maintain the board, the NFU lobbied in support of abolishing it.
-The government and the NFU were successful and in 2013 the board was abolished.
+Abolition was completed later in 2013.
 In the same year, the NFU campaigned against the imposition of any cap on subsidies that farmers could receive.